 In addition to the benefits that massage therapy can provide for a mesothelioma patient, there are limitations and a few risks.
 Massage may cause more pain if not done correctly; it could cause bleeding, bruising, and infections.
 Massage may worsen wounds, or in extreme cases cause bone fractures.

 These risks can be minimized by selecting a trained, licensed massage therapists experienced in working with cancer patients.
 A trained professional will know how to avoid certain places on a patient’s body, where and when to use gentler movements, and how to work with the medical team to determine a patient’s needs and limitations.

 While there are clear benefits to using oncology massage for patients with cancer, there are also some limitations.
 Patients with cancer are at a greater risk of experiencing adverse events from massage.
 These could include bleeding by bruising or even internal hemorrhaging or bleeding through wounds, infections, increased pain, and bone fractures.

-The best way to find a good oncology massage therapist is to work with your doctor or other members of your medical team.
-Your doctors are likely to know of trained massage therapists and probably even work with one or two and recommend them to patients.
-Even if you choose a therapist unrelated to your medical team, be sure to talk to your doctor about it and keep all members of the medical team in the loop so that you get the best all-around care.
+Work with your doctor or other members of your medical team to find a good oncologist.
+Your doctors are likely to know of trained massage therapists and may even work with one or two, and recommend them to patients.
+Even if you choose a therapist unrelated to your medical team, talk to your doctor about it and keep all members of the medical team in the loop so that you get the best all-around care.